Save the date for Transitions' People Who Care Event on Thursday, October 4, 2018 at the Hotel RL located at 303 W North River Drive.

-In 2017, our theme reflects a key value at Transitions - Respect for Human Dignity.
+In 2017, our theme reflected a key value at Transitions - Respect for Human Dignity.
 We believe in the dignity and inherent worth of individuals and respect their rights to self-determination.

 Transitions would never exist without the support of the Spokane community.
 Are you someone who believes, like we do, that women and children deserve a chance to grow and become their whole selves?
 Do you believe that no woman or child should live on the street?
 Then you are one of us - one of the people who care.

-Please consider participating as a Table Captain this year for breakfast, lunch or both!
+Please consider participating as a Table Captain next year for breakfast, lunch or both!

 Show the community that you care by volunteering, attending the event, filling a table of eight, or sponsoring.
 We can't end poverty and homelessness without you.
 The success of this event literally keeps our doors open for the more than 1,600 women and their children who turn for us to help each year.